 Barsana, Uttar Pradesh: Holi with Sticks

 Indian men don't always rule the roost!
-The women of Barsana village near Mathura in Uttar Pradesh beat up men from neighboring Nandgaon village with sticks, in what's known as Lathmar Holi celebrations.
-Unfortunately, this event isn't recommended for solo female travelers due to the disgusting behavior of men who go around molesting women.
+The women of Barsana and Nandgaon villages near Mathura in Uttar Pradesh beat up men with sticks, in what's known as Lathmar Holi celebrations.
+Unfortunately, this event isn't recommended for solo female travelers due to the disgusting behavior of men, who continue to go around molesting women.

 - Tours: Experience Lathmar Holi on this two day tour offered by Breakaway.
-In addition, 1100 Walks is conducting a day trip to Barsana from Delhi on March 6.
-If you're interested in photography, check out this th...ree day tour offered by Lightchasers.
+In addition, 1100 Walks usually conducts a day trip to Barsana from Delhi.

 02 of 10